 Some countries like Bangladesh, Bolivia, and Egypt have banned crypto outright.
 Bangladesh has gone as far as to enable cryptocurrency holders to be sentenced to 12 years in prison for the crime of owning crypto.
 Other countries like the US, India, and China are still assessing and creating the regulatory framework around the industry.

-All this fear, uncertainty and doubt has driven crypto investors and crypto projects alike to search for crypto havens where they will be welcomed with open arms and able to focus on creating the decentralized world of the future.
+All this fear, uncertainty, and doubt have driven crypto investors and crypto projects alike to search for crypto havens where they will be welcomed with open arms and able to focus on creating the decentralized world of the future.

 The good news is that some countries are backing blockchain or adopting a ‘do no harm’ approach to this emerging tech movement.
 Well known pro-cryptocurrency countries include the likes of Singapore and Switzerland.
 However, other crypto hubs such as Costa Rica are quickly emerging too.
 In this article, we’ll explore what’s going on in Costa Rica and why it could become one of the blockchain powerhouses of the future.